Missing 3-year-old Casey Lynn Hathaway found alive

+Casey Lynn Hathaway, a 3-year-old boy who went missing from his great-grandmother's backyard, has been found alive in North Carolina, an FBI spokeswoman said.

-(CNN) -- Three-year-old Casey Lynn Hathaway has been found alive in Craven County, said Shelley Lynch, a spokeswoman for FBI Charlotte field office.
+Casey, who is in good health, was found Thursday night by professional search and rescue crews in Craven County, said Shelley Lynch, spokeswoman for the FBI Charlotte field office.

+The boy has been reunited with his family and is being cared for by doctors at Carolina East Medical Center, Lynch added.

-Search and rescue teams from across North Carolina are working in rugged terrain and cold temperatures hoping to find 3-year-old Casey Lynn Hathaway.
+Search and rescue teams from across North Carolina had been working on rugged terrain and in cold temperatures for about 48 hours hoping to find Casey.

 More than 100 people, including law enforcement and professional searches, were focusing on up to 1,000 acres of heavily wooded areas on Thursday, Craven County Sheriff Chip Hughes said.
 Some volunteers had to be turned away because of the difficult conditions search teams are facing.